 An element that helps a website convert is a sitemap.
 This is often overlooked by many businesses of various sizes.
 A sitemap makes it easy for people to move around your website smoothly.
 Plus, it’s good for SEO, which means it helps your site show up better on search engines.

-The value of a sitemap is that they offer users and search engines a view into the website's structure.
-It shows how well it's organized and breaks it down into segments.
+The cool thing about a sitemap is that it gives both people and search engines a peek into how your website is put together.
+It shows how things are organized and divides them into sections.
 This means that both website visitors and search engine crawlers can find all the pages on the site.

-A good sitemap shows your site's hierarchy.
+A good sitemap shows your site’s hierarchy.
 It makes sure there is nothing missed or not linked.
 This allows for better crawling and indexing by Google bots.
-Don't overlook the importance the sitemaps.
-Without it, Google may not index or website.
+Don’t overlook the importance of sitemaps.
+Without it, Google may not index your website.
 Or index only a small amount which would make it hard for your customers to find you.